 The priority indicator for Community Services is the number of patients waiting over 52 weeks, and there is a secondary target for the overall waiting list size.
-The latest validated data available is July 2024, which saw 1,085 patients wait over 52 weeks for community services against a plan of 1,174.
+The latest validated data available is January, which saw 980 patients wait over 52 weeks for community services against a plan of 1,109.
 Although performance achieved in month, the data is showing special cause variance of a concerning nature, and the report gives provider and service level information.
-This shows the long wait position is predominantly centered around a single service for Children and Young People: Speech and language, although there is an emerging risk for Nursing Therapy Support for LTC: Respiratory/COPD service.
-The overall waiting list size performance has shown no significant change (no improvement or deterioration in the last twelve months).
+This shows the long wait position is predominantly centered around a single service for Children and Young People: Speech and language, although there is a secondary risk for Nursing Therapy Support for LTC: Respiratory/COPD service.
+The overall waiting list size performance is showing significant change of a concerning nature.
 The report gives further detail on actions that are being taken.